Associate Research Scientist

 Julia Wondolleck has spent over 20 years researching the emergence and functioning of inter-organizational and community-based collaborative processes in ecosystem-scale resource management, processes that often arise in response to natural and/or social system crises.
 Her research focus is environmental decision-making and the structure of policy and administrative processes that promote the sustainability of ecological and human systems in the face of diverse yet legitimate interests, scientific complexity, and often conflicting and ambiguous legal direction.

 Ming Xu joined SNRE in Fall 2010.
 He has a courtesy appointment with the Department of Civil and Environmental Engineering at the University of Michigan.
 He is also a core faculty member in the Center for Sustainable Systems.
 He is interested in developing and applying interdisciplinary system-based analytical tools to understand complex sustainability issues.
+Current focus of research includes "big data" mining and visualization, environmental implications of emerging bioenergy and clean vehicle technologies, and environmental impacts of international trade.

 My research focuses on how political processes and organizations make environmental policy choices, and how new collaborative structures can be developed to encourage more effective decision making.
 I am particularly interested in landscape-scale conservation and sustainable natural resource management, and how decision making institutions can be encouraged to take on an ecosystem-scale perspective.
 Of particular interest is policy involving biological diversity, public lands and energy.